Conrad Liveris is an economist and non-profit executive.

 • Was recognised as one of Australia’s most influential LGBTI+ leaders by Deloitte, EnergyAustralia and Google.

-Conrad is a member of the Economic Society of Australia, Industrial Relations Society of Western Australia, the Australian Institute of Company Directors and is an Associate Fellow of the Royal Commonwealth Society.
+Conrad is a member of the Economic Society of Australia, Industrial Relations Society of Western Australia and is an Associate Fellow of the Royal Commonwealth Society.

 Conrad is an avid runner, and formerly undertook triathlons.
 He prefers to read non-fiction but his book club encourages him to read more fiction.
 He enjoys getting out of the city as often as possible into regional areas.